- FT3 Friesen Tokar Reynolds Moody Moore and Partners LM Architectural Group

 - FRAIC MAA AAA SAA Hon.
 FAIA LEED AP

 Born in 1942, Rudolph Paul Friesen commenced a Bachelor of Architecture at the University of Manitoba in 1960, graduating five years later.
 At the Faculty of Architecture Friesen recalls being particularly engaged by the courses and studies led by Gustavo da Roza, who had only recently arrived in Manitoba from California.

-Early post-graduation work for Friesen came in 1966 with the prominent Winnipeg firm of Smith Carter Searle & Associates, where he had worked during the summers as he completed his degree.
-Here Friesen worked recalls an office busy with such projects as the Manitoba Centennial Centre.
+Early post-graduation work for Friesen came in 1966 with the prominent Winnipeg firm Smith Carter Searle & Associates, where he had worked during the summers as he completed his degree.
+Here Friesen recalls an office busy with such projects as the Manitoba Centennial Centre.
 This position was followed, in 1966, by a stint travelling in Europe and a role at the firm of Ellsässer & Keller in Stuttgart, Germany.

 Upon his return to Manitoba, Friesen worked for two years as a Project Architect in the offices of Moody Moore & Partners.
 He registered with the Manitoba Association of Architects in 1969.
 This was followed by six years working with the firm Libling Michener & Associates, where he became a Principal and was deeply involved in the enormous redevelopment project known as Lakeview Square.